 Charities and fundraising

 The Martin Currie Rob Roy Challenge was set up to allow participants to take part in a fun and challenging event while raising much needed funds for some fantastic charities.
-Now in its eleventh year with all new route options for 2016, the Challenge is one of Scotland's most established and successful fundraising events, raising almost £3m for a number of charities.
-We therefore ask that all Rob Roy challengers commit to raising a minimum of £350.
+Now in its twelfth year, the Challenge is one of Scotland's most established and successful fundraising events, raising over £3m for a number of charities.
+We therefore ask that all Rob Roy challengers commit to raising a minimum of £250.
 Once registered for the event each participant will be able to set up a personalised Just Giving page in order to record all donations.
-Participants have until September 2016 to complete the fundraising commitment and there are prizes for the biggest fundraisers.
+Participants have until September 2018 to complete the fundraising commitment and there are prizes for the biggest fundraisers.

 Monies raised by the Rob Roy Challenge are distributed by the Martin Currie Charitable Foundation(MCCF), with the majority of funds donated to the Rob Roy Challenge Annual Charity Partner and MCCF Charity Partners.